xcore/doc_tips_and_tricks/doc/crc.rst

 with the first few data bits already in place.
 Normally, a CRC computation would start with an initial value, such as '0', and then the CRC computatation takes place. on the data.
-The two most common starting patterns are a remainder of all zeroes, or a remainder of all ones.
+The two most common starting patterns are all zeroes, or all ones.

 When starting with four zeroes on our previous example, the first four operations will not do anything, until the first four data bits are shifted